Jump to accessibility statement Skip to content

 English for Business Studies (EBS)

 The EAP and EBS courses helped prepare me in using the library, understanding academic literature, and constructing my own academic writing.
 I was better able to understand the content presented by the lecturers.
-The language courses helped give me more confidence with my course and so I didn’t need to rely on lecturers as much.
+The language courses helped give me more confidence with my course so I didn’t need to rely on lecturers as much.

-I found the English language courses helpful for my main course as I was able to understand how to search for, read and understand academic materials in a much more comprehensive way.
+I found the English language courses helpful for my main course as I was able to understand how to search for, read, and understand academic materials in a much more comprehensive way.
 EAP lecturers were easily approachable for constructive feedback.

 Published 4 August 2021